Thematic Series currently open for submission: (1) Cancer nanotheranostics (2) 2D materials (3) FEBIP/FEBID chemistry (4) Nanotribology

 - Similarity Check

-All submitted manuscripts are screened using the CrossRef initiative Similarity Check and other resources to check for instances of overlapping or similar text in previously submitted or published articles.
+All submitted manuscripts are screened using the software Similarity Check and other resources to check for instances of overlapping or similar text in previously published articles.
 Please refer to our Instructions for Authors for details regarding our plagiarism policy.

 - Full Research Paper

-comprehensive and authoritative summarization of any subject within the scope of the journal
+Comprehensive and authoritative summary of any subject within the scope of the journal

 - Book Report

-Articles and Citations in Beilstein Journal of Nanotechnology
+Citing Articles in the Beilstein Journal of Nanotechnology

 Authors should submit their manuscripts electronically to the Beilstein Journal of Nanotechnology using the secure Beilstein Publishing System.
 The system allows authors to keep informed about of the status of their submission.
 Details of the submission process and acceptable file formats are given in the Submission Checklist and the Instructions for Authors.

-Registration is only necessary if a user wishes to be kept informed about the latest articles from Beilstein Journal of Nanotechnology via email alerts or if a new manuscript should be submitted.
+Please register if you wish to be kept informed about the latest articles published in the Beilstein Journal of Nanotechnology via email alerts and for ease in submitting future manuscripts.